‘Dragon Ball Super’ Major Spoilers: Merus Could Be Stronger Than Beerus, Goku, And Vegeta

 The latest episode of Dragon Ball Super featured Son Goku training with the strongest Galactic Patrolman, Merus.
-Son Goku asked the help of Merus after noticing that he knew something about Ultra Instinct.
-Son Goku proved to be right as confirmed by Merus when they started the training.
+Son Goku asked for help from Merus after noticing that he knew something about Ultra Instinct.
+Son Goku proved to be right, as confirmed by Merus when they started the training.

 In Dragon Ball Super Chapter 52, Merus explained to Son Goku the difference between his Super Saiyan transformation and Ultra Instinct.
 While the Super Saiyan transformation could be activated by strong emotions, Ultra Instinct can only be unleashed by having a calm mind and self-control even during miserable situations.